United Airlines makes COVID-19 shots compulsory for U.S. employees | Business

 United Airlines makes COVID-19 shots compulsory for U.S. employees

-A resurgence of COVID-19 in the United States due to the more infectious Delta variant has forced the U.S. Centers for Disease Control and Prevention to reimpose some mask mandates and some companies to require vaccinations at workplaces.
-"The facts are crystal clear: everyone is safer when everyone is vaccinated," United Chief Executive Officer Scott Kirby and President Brett Hart said in a letter to employees.
+United said 90% of its pilots and 80% of flight attendants are vaccinated.
+A resurgence of COVID-19 in the United States due to the more infectious Delta variant has prompted the U.S. Centers for Disease Control and Prevention (CDC) to reinstate indoor mask guidance for most vaccinated Americans.

 - Country: